hmisty/bson-rpc/SPEC.md

 * Disconnect from server

-We never do that because we use long connection.
+We never do that because we use persistent connection.

 ### Server APIs